 Jane Bell is a banking and finance lawyer and non-executive director with more than 30 years’ experience in leading law firms, financial services, corporate treasury operations and governance gained living in Melbourne, London, Toronto, San Francisco and Brisbane.
-Jane currently serves as a Director of UCA Funds Management Limited, Royal Melbourne Hospital (Melbourne Health), Chair of the Advisory Committee of the Melbourne Genomics Health Alliance and member of the Audit Committee of The Salvation Army.
-Jane is a former Board member of WorkSafe Victoria, Australian Red Cross (Qld), Monash Institute of Medical Research-Prince Henry’s Institute of Medical Research, Queensland Institute of Medical Research, Victorian Women’s Housing Association and Deputy Chair of Westernport Water Corporation.
+Jane currently serves as a Director of UCA Funds Management Limited, Monash Health, Jessie McPherson Private Hospital and as Chair of the Advisory Committee of the Melbourne Genomics Health Alliance.
+Jane is a former Board member of Melbourne Health, WorkSafe Victoria, Monash Institute of Medical Research-Prince Henry’s Institute of Medical Research, Queensland Institute of Medical Research, Victorian Women’s Housing Association, Australian Red Cross (Qld) and Deputy Chair of Westernport Water Corporation.
 Jane holds a Bachelor of Laws from the University of Melbourne, Bachelor of Economics from Monash University and a Master of Laws from Kings College, London and is a Fellow of the Australian Institute of Company Directors.

 Dr Keith McLean

 Keith McLean has a BSc and PhD from the University of Aberdeen, Scotland.
 Following work in industry he undertook postdoctoral research in Scotland and New Zealand before joining the Commonwealth Scientific and Industrial Research Organisation (CSIRO) working on surface modification and characterisation for ophthalmic and other polymeric biomaterials applications.
 He was Research Director for Biomedical Materials and Devices from 2006-2014 leading a multi-disciplinary team of materials scientists and biologists developing biomaterials and implantable devices.
 He won the 2004 Royal Societies of Australia Eureka Award for Interdisciplinary Research and the 2009 CSIRO Medal for Research Achievement.
-He became Director of CSIRO Manufacturing in 2014 leading >400 scientists working in chemical, biomedical and advanced manufacturing.
+In 2014 Keith became Director of CSIRO Manufacturing leading >400 scientists working in chemical, biomedical and advanced manufacturing.
 McLean also sits on the Board of CRC Polymers; HySSIL Pty Ltd; and veski.
-Dr McLean sits on a number of Boards and is an Adjunct Professor at Monash University and was recently appointed as a Fellow Biomaterials Science and Engineering (FBSE).
+Dr McLean sits on a number of Boards and is an Adjunct Professor at Monash University and a Fellow Biomaterials Science and Engineering (FBSE).

 Professor Jeffrey Zajac

-Professor Zajac is Professor and Head of the Department of Medicine, Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.
+Jeffrey Zajac is Professor of Medicine and Head of the Department of Medicine, Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.
 He is the Chairman of the Division of Medicine; Medical Director of the Medical and Emergency CSU and Director of the Department of Endocrinology at Austin Health.
-He is a Clinical Endocrinologist and General Physician with research interests in clinical and molecular endocrinology.
-Professor Zajac trained in Medicine at the University of Melbourne and undertook a PhD in the Department of Medicine, Austin & Repatriation Medical Centre and postdoctoral work in the Endocrine Genetics Unit at Massachusetts General Hospital, Boston, he returned to The University of Melbourne initially at Royal Melbourne Hospital and now Austin Health.
-His research group has embarked on a major research program investigating the effect of androgen deprivation therapy in patients with prostate cancer.
+He is a Clinical Endocrinologist with research interests in clinical and molecular endocrinology.
+Professor Zajac trained in Medicine at the University of Melbourne and undertook a PhD in the Department of Medicine, Austin & Repatriation Medical Centre.
+Following postdoctoral work in the Endocrine Genetics Unit at Massachusetts General Hospital, Boston, he returned to the University of Melbourne initially at Royal Melbourne Hospital and now Austin Health.
+His clinical research group has had a long-term major research program investigating the function of androgens and androgen withdrawal in patients with prostate cancer.
 These investigations include effects on bone, muscle, cardiovascular risk and metabolic state.
-Prof Zajac also heads a molecular endocrinology group who use genetically modified mice to investigate two major areas of endocrinology, functions of the androgen receptor and regulation of calcium metabolism.
+He also heads a molecular endocrinology group who use genetically modified mice to investigate two major areas of endocrinology, functions of the androgen receptor and regulation of calcium metabolism.
 His clinical interests include general endocrinology, the use, misuse and abuse of testosterone and transgender medicine.

 Dr Megan Robertson